FovEx: Human-Inspired Explanations for Vision Transformers and Convolutional Neural Networks: Experiments

-\textbf{Compared Models \& Architecture Details. } When considering the ViT-B/16 predictor, we report performances obtained by gradCAM~\cite{gradCAM}, Meaningful Perturbation (Mean.
+\textbf{Compared Models \& Architecture Details. } We compared the performances attained by \fvx{} against various SOTA XAI techniques.
+When considering the ViT-B/16 predictor, we report performances obtained by gradCAM~\cite{gradCAM}, Meaningful Perturbation (Mean.
 Pert.)~\cite{fong2017interpretable}, RISE~\cite{Petsiuk2018rise}, GAE~\cite{chefer2021generic}, and class embedding projection (Cls.
 Emb.)~\cite{vilas2023analyzing}.
+We remark that perturbation-based methods (Mean.
+Pert., RISE) have not been previously tested with Transformer architectures.
 In the case of a ResNet-50 predictor, we consider gradCAM, gradCAM++~\cite{gradcampp}, Mean.
 Pert., and RISE as competitors.
 In all the settings, we also report a baseline technique for sanity check, referred to as RandomCAM.
+In particular, randomCAM generates class activation maps for a randomly selected class regardless of the black-box model's prediction.
+For competitors, we utilized hyper-parameters following the respective original implementations.
+When considering \fvx{}, we adhere to the parameters suggested in Schwinn \etal\cite{schwinn2022behind}, which are biologically plausible, as they are designed to mimic human vision.
+The effect of different choices for the hyperparameters is discussed in our ablation study discussed in Section \ref{sec:ablation}.